 Ohio connection: Birth

-Historian and writer Arthur Bancroft Schlesinger was born in Columbus, Ohio, October 15, 1917, the oldest son of prominent historian, Arthur Meier Schlesinger, and Elizabeth Bancroft Schlesinger.
-As a teenager he changed his name to Arthur Meier Schlesinger, Jr. His father was professor of American history at Ohio State, Iowa and Harvard.
-Arthur Meier Schlesinger Jr. earned a B.A. in History graduating Summa cum laude from Harvard in 1938.
+Born Arthur Bancroft Schlesinger in Columbus, Ohio, as the oldest son of prominent historian Arthur Meier Schlesinger, Sr. and noted feminist Elizabeth Bancroft Schlesinger, he changed his name to Arthur Meier Schlesinger, Jr. when he was a teen.